 DEPOSITS

-The custodial credit risk for deposits is the risk that in the event of a bank failure, the Institution’s deposits may not be recovered.
-Funds belonging to the State of Georgia (and thus the Institution) cannot be placed in a depository paying interest longer than ten days without the depository providing a surety bond to the State.
+Deposits include certificates of deposits and demand deposit accounts, including certain interest bearing demand deposit accounts.
+The custodial credit risk for deposits is the risk that in the event of a bank failure, the College’s deposits may not be recovered.
+Funds belonging to the State of Georgia (and thus the College) cannot be placed in a depository paying interest longer than ten days without the depository providing a surety bond to the State.
 In lieu of a surety bond, the depository may pledge as collateral any one or more of the following securities as enumerated in the Official Code of Georgia Annotated Section 50-17-59:

 Bonds, bills, notes, certificates of indebtedness, or other direct obligations of the United States or of the State of Georgia.